CrowOfJudgment/Currency-converter/README.md

 # Installation

-You can download the zip, open it in an IDE like IntelliJ IDEA and run method main in class Main.
+You can download the zip, open the project in an IDE like IntelliJ IDEA then run method main in class Main.

 # Contact